Skip to main content

 Fit

-Shows whether the lead matches the target audience
+Whether the lead matches the target customer, account, market, or segment.

 Intent

-Shows whether the lead is actively researching or buying
+Whether the lead is actively researching, comparing, enquiring, or deciding.

 Need